google/resumable-assert/README.md

 pod 'ResumableAssert', '~> 1.0'
 ```

-Also, don't forget to `use_frameworks!` in your target.
-Then, run `pod install`.

-Then, import the umbrella header:
+Then, run `pod install` and import the umbrella header in generated project:

 ```objectivec
 #import <ResumableAssert/ResumableAssert.h>